Yord/shargs/README.md

 The [`argv`](#argv-stages), [`opts`](#opts-stages), and [`args`](#args-stages) steps
 are the actual developer-facing API for defining a parser's behavior using parser stages.

-If you read the function signatures from top to bottom, you get a good impression of what `parserSync` does.
+If you read the field types from top to bottom, you get a good impression of what `parserSync` does.

 #### `substages`